Alumasc Group: 1980s and 90s

 In 1984, the firm's management, led by chairman and chief executive John McCall, bought out the business from Consolidated Gold Fields and by 1986, when it was announced that the firm would be floating on the London Stock Exchange, Alumasc was the biggest beer barrel manufacturer in Britain.
 The firm ran three divisions at the time, the beer-related products, one making components in a variety of materials for original equipment manufacturers, and another making aluminium building products.
 In addition, the firm owned Ingersoll Locks which it had acquired from Gold Fields when they decided to concentrate on mining.
 All had struggled owing to the recession of the early 1980s, particularly the cask business as beer consumption declined, apart from the building products division which had seen strong growth in demand for its aluminium guttering products.
 The Financial Times noted the varying fortunes of the different divisions and that the majority of the firm's profits still came from the slowest growing part of the firm, the beer-related products.

 Profits in the 1980s and 90s were highly variable, first up then down following manufacturing problems with the production of kegs and long period where no orders were placed by customers.
 The firm continued to be highly dependent on beer related products.
 In 1995 it agreed to buy the West Midlands engineer Benjamin Priest for £35 million.
 Profits warnings were made in 1997 and by 1999 the company was loss making.

 2000s

 In 2006, the company changed its stock market classification from Engineering Products to Construction and Building Products, reflecting the larger size of the building products division.
 In 2007, Alumasc acquired solar shading firm Levolux.

+In July 2026, Alumasc suspended its chief executive Pamela Bingham pending an investigation into her professional conduct.